Search waiting | Matsusada Precision

 Other methods

-Hammering testing system has been conventionally handled by operators performing hammering and checking the internal condition by the sound.
+The Hammering testing system has been conventionally handled by operators performing hammering and checking the internal condition by sound.
 It utilizes the same principle that an intact teacup produces a clear sound when struck, but a cracked teacup produces a muddy sound.
 The testing method is also used for checking bolt looseness, inspection of railroad axles and exterior building walls.

-Visual checking is one of the easiest and simplest methods of Non-destructive testing. the visual appearance of objects is checked by staff.
+Visual checking is one of the easiest and simplest methods of Non-destructive testing.
+The visual appearance of objects is checked by staff.

 The non-destructive testing helps improve the safety and security of industrial plants by offering advantages in quality control of castings, forgings, rolled products, pipes, welding processes, etc. It also provides better living reliability by maintaining transportation infrastructure such as bridges, tunnels, railroad wheels and axles, aircraft, ships, vehicles, etc., and inspecting daily life infrastructure such as turbines, pipelines, and tanks in power plants.